 The Employment Pass (EP) is issued to expatriates employed as foreign managers, executives, and skilled professionals in Singapore, for an initial period of 2 years; thereafter, the pass can be renewed for up to three years at a time.
 The EP is generally issued to individuals with a job offer that includes a minimum monthly salary of SG$3,600.
 More experienced candidates are required to be offered a higher salary to qualify for the same.
-However, according to a recent announcement made by the MoM, the monthly salary criteria for EP applicants will be raised to SG$6,000 with effect from January 1, 2018.

 Besides, candidates offered a monthly salary of SG$6,000 or more are also eligible to apply for a dependent’s pass for their legally married spouse and unmarried children under 21 years of age.
 To bring in their dependent parents on Long Term Visit Pass (LTVP), the minimum monthly salary must be SG$12,000.
 However, separate applications are required to be furnished for each family member.

 Further, it is important for applicants to note that an EP can be applied for only by the employer or an employment agent.
 Therefore, it is mandatory for skilled professionals to first obtain a job offer in the country before applying for an EP.